Travel 6 minutes 22 October 2024

 Spa Treatments and Foraged Ingredients

 Having fully explored the southern end of the Hills, head north to your next base: Helmsley.
 This market town is home to a beautiful walled garden and a medieval castle, and also sits at the beginning of a lovely walking route further north to the dramatic ruins of Rievaulx Abbey.
-A great place to stay in Helmsley is the Michelin-recommended Feversham Arms Hotel & Verbena Spa.
+A great place to stay in Helmsley is the MICHELIN Guide recommended Feversham Arms Hotel & Verbena Spa.
 This country house hotel’s well-appointed rooms, combined with the spa’s wellbeing treatments and heated outdoor pool, provide the perfect balm for weary limbs after a day’s walking.

 Unwind after a long day of walking at the Feversham Arms Hotel & Verbena Spa